-You and your passenger should keep all feet, arms, and hands inside the PWC as it approaches a dock or another object in the water. • Push the engine stop button or pull the lock clip and moor your PWC to the dock securely.
+You and your passengers should keep all feet, arms, and hands inside the PWC as it approaches a dock or another object in the water.

+• Push the engine stop button or pull the lock clip and moor your PWC to the dock using bow and stern eyelets securely.

 Do not run your PWC onto a beach with the engine running.
 Sand or other debris can enter the jet pump and the hull may be damaged.
-Stop the engine with at least three feet of water under the hull.
+Stop the engine with at least 3 feet (90 cm) of water under the hull.

-Beach your PWC
+Beach Your PWC